A lot of business owners who start running Linkedin lead generation campaigns are not aware that Linkedin has weekly invitation limits.

 LinkedIn is often adding new features that limit how you can use your LinkedIn account, especially if you haven’t upgraded to a LinkedIn premium account.

 One of the LinkedIn limitations is the introduction of LinkedIn weekly invitation limits.

 What is the weekly LinkedIn invitation limit?

-If you send more than 100 LinkedIn connections each week, Linkedin will display a message that says “You’ve reached the weekly invitation limit” as seen below:
+LinkedIn limits how many LinkedIn invitations you can send each week.
+The limit is currently set to 100 invites per week.
+If you try to send more than 100 LinkedIn invitations to new connections within one week, Linkedin will display a message that says “You’ve reached the weekly invitation limit” as seen below: